 Types of Cantaloupes

-Classified and divided primarily on the basis of their origin, all of the several kinds of cantaloupes have slight variations in the color of their flesh, their tastes, their sizes and the texture of their shells.
+Classified and divided primarily on the basis of their origin, the several kinds of cantaloupes have slight variations in the color of their flesh, their tastes, their sizes, and the texture of their shells.

 North American Cantaloupe